 You will also need to sort out what happens in relation to things like utility bills and tenancy deposits.

-We would recommend that you seek advice from SU Advice if you are going through the process of replacing yourself, to ensure everything is being done properly.
+We would recommend that you seek advice from SU Advice if you are going through the process of finding a replacement tenant, to ensure everything is being done properly.